Remodeling Foreclosed Homes

 REMODELING FORECLOSED HOMES OR HOMES IN COMPLETE DISREPAIR

-Today, sometimes you can find foreclosed properties for sale in Miami or you can participate in an auction.
+Today, at times you can find foreclosed properties for sale in Miami or you can participate in an auction.
 For those who have cash on hand and good credit, this may be an opportunity to buy his first home or to buy an additional investment property.
 But many homes are left in complete disrepair once the occupant moves out.
 What is the best course of action for the new homeowner or investor?
 What should he be aware of?
 And what is possible with a foreclosed property or a property in complete disrepair.

 All of us, myself included, want to maximize the value of our investments.
-One way to add value is to improve the foreclosed property.
+One way to add value is to improve the property.
 There are actually many things a new homeowner can do without a general contractor or architect.
 In fact, there are actually many improvements which do not require a permit in unincorporated Miami-Dade County.
 The following is a list from the Miami-Dade County Building website at https://www.miamidade.gov

 Surfacing of floors or slabs with carpet, tile, brick, wood or Chattahoochee.
 Note: Flooring in multi-family uses may require sound proofing.

 Kitchen cabinets, vanities or paneling replacement inside residential units using same configuration.
 Any associated plumbing, ventilation and electrical work will require a building permit if relocated, reconfigured and or altered.

 Ironwork for decorative purposes only (security bars, doors and railings require a permit).